IBM/db2sock-ibmi/README.md

 However, compile chicken switch exists in generated code to use old libdb400.a (not recommended).
 Follow on project maybe socket based driver (tbd).

 This project originated because of a need to create async DB2 requests for Node.js on IBM i, but it isn't just for Node.js and can instead be applied to all PASE langs (PHP, Ruby, Python, etc).

-#Usage
+##Notes:

-- build   -- languages may xlc compile using new PASE asynchronous API header (PaseCliAsync.h)
+This is a unicode driver libdb400.a, UTF-8 or UTF16.
-- runtime -- place helper libdb400.a before PASE libdb400.a driver (use LIBPATH)
+New functions have added to assist in UTF-8/UTF-16 conversion (see PaseCliAsync.h).

-##Important
+Test files will provide idea of how it all works (changing daily).

 Only compiled with xlc using -qldbl128 -qalign=natural.
 Missing these options will result in ILE DB2 call failures. if curious, see /usr/include/as400_types.h, type ILEpointer -- quadword align compiler issues.